 Having a strong immune system is important to ensuring you stay healthy and on track to achieve your fitness goals.
-Glutamine can help by supporting your body’s immunity, and aiding recovery.
+Found in The Health One (as well as eggs), glutamine can help by supporting your body’s immunity, and aiding recovery.

 Glutamine is essential in the body and makes up over 60% of muscle tissue.
 It was first used clinically with intensive care patients to improve recovery.
 Today its use has been extended, and many swear by its ability to improve recovery and reduce injury risk.